dcguim/dcguim.github.io/_posts/2014-07-22-drakma-overview.md

 "ore"
 "mets"

-So I can call the function previously defined as list-records and get the XML in one of these formats, such as:
+So I can call the function previously defined as list-records to get the XML in one of these formats, such as:
 {% highlight cl %}
 (list-records "oai_dc")
 {% endhighlight %}